 Going back to the initial reference of ‘Disruptive Innovation’ where an innovation that helps create a new market and value network, and eventually disrupts an existing market and value network (over a few years or decades), displacing an earlier technology.
 So disruptive innovation allows a new, less skilled community to participate and do new kind of things.
 This description ideally matches with our topic where REST based applications are easier to make and gaining huge popularity.
 Much small business and mobile gaming apps can be made using REST by developers with low technical acumen, thus replacing SOAP as the favourable technique.
 The only thing which prevents SOAP from being outdated is rigid coupling and security it offers.
 Thus, SOAP vs REST is a case of ‘Disruptive Innovation’ rather than ‘Innovator’s Dilemma’.
 Both the web services have their own pros and cons, but it seems REST will quickly surpass its counterpart in the coming years.

 As we continue to grow into a mobile-centric society, it's not surprising that mobile apps are at the center of the technology shift.
 Developing a mobile application can go a long way toward driving your company into the hands of new customers and future business success.
+Many start-ups have traced an exponential growth curve with their mobile-first approach.
+Apps for healthcare, fintech, and e-commerce sites have taken the industry by storm.
+Even small start-ups saw big success by hiring offshore mobile app developers from a reputed company like ours.
 If you're looking to build REST-based APIs for your mobile apps, you need a reliable partner for product service management.
-At Maruti Techlabs, we offer comprehensive services to help you build, deploy, and manage REST APIs that can support your business goals.
+As a leading software product development company, Maruti Techlabs offers comprehensive services to help you build, deploy, and manage REST APIs that can support your business goals.
 Contact us today to learn how we can help you succeed in this ever-evolving landscape.